AudioEye’s Auto Remediations

 When a remediation is done by a human being writing customized code, it's called manual remediation.
 When it's done by a machine programmed to make those changes using pre-existing code, it's called automated remediation.

-AudioEye uses four main types of remediation.
+AudioEye accessibility remediation services uses four main types of remediation.
 In addition to auto remediations, which are purely code, and custom remediations, which are written by human beings, there’s a hybrid guided remediation type that requires human input but does not require that person to be an expert in coding or website accessibility.
 The fourth type is user-controlled remediations.

 Auto Remediations